Spring Drive: History

 The design was first conceived by Yoshikazu Akahane at Suwa Seikosha in 1977 and patents were applied for it in 1982; in total, no fewer than 230 patents have been applied worldwide for this movement.
 Initial development was hindered by the high energy consumption of the reference quartz crystal and integrated circuit making a watch with a then-target 48-hour power reserve impossible; another attempt in 1993 was also unsuccessful for the same reason.
-It was not until a third attempt in 1997, using a quartz crystal and integrated circuit with energy consumption approximately one one-hundredth that used in the initial attempt in 1982 that a Spring Drive watch with sufficient power reserve was deemed feasible.
+It was not until a third attempt in 1997, using a quartz crystal and integrated circuit with energy consumption approximately one one-hundredth that used in the initial attempt in 1982, that a Spring Drive watch with sufficient power reserve was deemed feasible.
 Over 600 prototypes were produced during development.

 The Spring Drive movement was announced publicly in 1997 and presented at the 1998 Basel Watch Fair.
 In 1999, the first production models were made available in Japan as limited edition, manual-wind watches in both the Credor and Seiko brands.
 The first non-limited model was released in Japan in 2002.

-The 1st spring drive automatic-wind movement of Grand Seiko was released in September, 2004, the reference number is SBGA001.
+The 1st spring drive automatic-wind movement of Grand Seiko was released in September 2004, the reference number is SBGA001.

-The first automatic-wind Spring Drive model was released in 2005 and coincided with the introduction of the Spring Drive movement to markets outside of Japan.
+The first automatic-wind Spring Drive model was released in 2005, and coincided with the introduction of the Spring Drive movement to markets outside of Japan.

 Calibers

+Established in 2000 within Seiko Epson's facility in Shiojiri, the Micro Artist Studio is responsible for the production of Spring Drive calibers that are particularly advanced in terms of technical and aesthetic craftsmanship.
+The studio manufactures movements used in Credor's complicated watches, such as the Sonnerie and Minute Repeater, as well as in the Grand Seiko Masterpiece Collection.

 Early models, manual wind and 48h power reserve: